-- "Shared decision-making is the process through which health care providers and patients/family members share information with each other and work towards decisions about treatment chosen from medically reasonable options that are aligned with the patients' values, goals and preferences".17 - "Achieving shared decision-making depends on building a good relationship in the clinical encounter so that information is shared and patients are supported to deliberate and express their preferences and views during the decision-making process".27 - Decision aids are intended to help patients consider options from their perspective, describe their available options, and help them understand these options as well as their possible benefits and harms.26
+- "Shared decision-making is the process through which health care providers and patients/ family members share information with each other and work towards decisions about treatment chosen from medically reasonable options that are aligned with the patients' values, goals, and preferences."
+17 - "Achieving shared decision-making depends on building a good relationship in the clinical encounter so that information is shared and patients are supported to deliberate and express their preferences and views during the decision-making process." - Decision aids are intended to help patients consider the options from a personal view while making the decision explicit, describing the options available, and helping people to understand these options as well as their possible benefits and harms.26